44rd FM-TGMS-MSA Tucson Mineral Symposium:

 Call for papers

-The forty-third Mineral Symposium, held in conjunction with the Tucson Gem and Mineral Show®, will take place on Saturday, February 15, 2025.
+The forty-forth Mineral Symposium, held in conjunction with the Tucson Gem and Mineral Show®, will take place on Saturday, February 14, 2026.
 This symposium is co-sponsored by the Tucson Gem and Mineral Society®, the Friends of Mineralogy, and the Mineralogical Society of America.
-As a tie in with the show, the symposium theme is the same as the show theme: “Shades of Green: From apatites to zeunerites – more than just emeralds.”
+As a tie in with the show, the symposium theme is a modified form of the show theme: “Red White and Blue, Celebrate the Spirit of Minerals.”

 An audience of amateur and professional mineralogists and geologists is expected.